simonkmall/MallappGeobitsBundle/README.md

 - Register the bundle in your AppKernel.php (see symfony docs for details)
 - Create a custom Geobit class, if needed (details see below)

-The bundle comes with a Geobit class, which is a Doctrine "Mapped Superclass" and not an entity itself.
+The bundle comes with two Doctrine "Mapped Superclasses": Geobit and GeobitPlus.
+Additionally, it comes with a GeobitEntity class, which extends the Geobitplus mapped superclass and is a doctrine entity itself.

 The Geobit superclass contains the following fields:
 - Latitude
 - Longitude
-- Generation DateTime (called generatedAt)
-- Last Change DateTime (called changedAt)
+- generatedAt
+- changedAt
+- active (boolean flag)

+These fileds are necessary for the geobitInterface classes to work.

+The GeobitPlus superclass extends the Geobit superclass by the following fields:
+- nickname
+- countryCode
+- administrativeArea
+- city
+- postalCode
+- route
+- formattedAddress
+- comment
-- Active flag (boolean)
+- type

+These fileds are typically used with the ReverseGeocodingApi (see below) to store geocoding information.

-Additionally, the bundle provides a subclass called GeobitEntity, which extends the Mapped Superclass and is a doctrine entity.
+To store the data in a DB via doctrine, a subclass must be created which extends one of the superclasses above.
+The bundle provides a subclass called GeobitEntity, which extends the Mapped Superclass GeobitPlus.
+If it suits your needs, you can use it as is.

-The GeobitEntity additionally contains an optional (i.e. nullable) field:
-- Comment

-If those fields are not enough, you have to create your own subclass extending the Geobit Mapped Superclass.

-You have to options to do so:
-- Create your own class.
-Just use the GeobitEntity as a starting point and customize as you need.
-YOU NEED TO SPECIFY YOUR OWN TABLE NAME (instead of "geobit").
-Doctrine will still create the geobit table, but it will not be used.
-- Or, override the GeobitEntity class.
-You can again use the class as your starting point, and don't have to specify your own table name.
+Otherwise, just create your own entity class based on the GeobitEntity template.
+Note that in this case, the GeobitEntity class still creates its own DB table, which is then never used.
+If you want, you can just delete it from your DB or keep it there (empty).

 ```
 use Doctrine\ORM\Mapping as ORM;